This FUSE review was made after playing the game about 10 times.

 - No alpha players allowed!
 It is pretty much impossible for someone to take over and tell everyone what to do in this game.
 Those who avoid cooperative board games because of alpha gamers will probably love FUSE.

 - The FUSE app definitely gives the game some atmosphere, so most people will be able to get into the theme of this game.
-Sure, you will mostly be thinking about dice and cards, but it’s hard not to feel like you are frantically defusing bombs.
+Sure, you’ll mostly be thinking about the dice and cards, but it’s hard not to feel like you are frantically defusing bombs.

 - FUSE can be exhausting.
 It’s only a 10 minute game, but you are frantically moving (and sometimes balancing) dice for that entire 10 minutes.
 You won’t be too drained after the first game, but just wait until you’ve gone through your third and fourth games.
 Most people will be okay with it being a bit tiring, but, understandably, some don’t want that from their board games.

 - You can get pretty unlucky with the bomb cards that you draw.
 The deck is completely randomized, so you could end up with a bunch of very difficult bombs to deal with.
 Some people will like that type of random challenge, but it can be frustrating in-game when you draw tough bombs after just dealing with a bunch of other tough bombs.

 I would call FUSE an amazing game, but it is one that most people would be happy to own since it is an inexpensive filler and it requires a lot of teamwork to beat.
 It’s also quite challenging, so it will take a long time to master.